WHAT IS FINANCIAL MANAGEMENT?

 There are many career opportunities for students that complete this major, including working as a financial analyst, asset manager, and research associate for investment companies, investment banks, hedge funds, insurance companies and securities brokers.

-Students who major in Financial Management are eligible to apply to the 4+1 Financial Risk Management Program.
+Students who major in Financial Management are eligible to apply to the Accelerated Master's Programs in the School of Business.

 HOW TO DECLARE: